yunkiyau/stationary-human-presence-detection/README.md

 ## 📘 Project Overview

-This repository contains the full Python software stack developed for my undergraduate research project on **stationary human presence detection using a commercial 24 GHz frequency-modulated continuous-wave (FMCW) radar**.
+This repository contains the full Python software stack developed for my undergraduate research project on stationary human presence detection using a commercial 24 GHz frequency-modulated continuous-wave (FMCW) radar.
 The central goal of this project was to evaluate two distinct detection paradigms:

 1. **Classical threshold-based signal processing**